Russian battlecruiser Admiral Lazarev: Career

 In August to November 1985 she sailed from the North via the Cape of Good Hope and the Malacca Strait to join the Soviet Navy's Pacific Fleet.
 She visited Luanda, Aden, and Vietnam along the way.
 Holm writes that the ship only conducted local-waters training from 1987 to 1992, and was inactive from 1994 onwards.

 In 1999 the cruiser was taken out of service and prepared for scrapping as no money was available for its overhaul.
 In 2004–2005 the cruiser's nuclear fuel was unloaded.

 As of 2009 it was reported that the ship was moored near Vladivostok, in conservation status.
 The Russian Navy planned to modernize the ship and return it to active service, provided that the necessary funds were found.
 In 2012 it appeared unlikely modernization would occur, as the ship was "considered to be beyond repair... will be scrapped, a source in the military complex says".

 Admiral Lazarev has appeared in aerial imagery from 2006 to 2014 moored in the Abrek Bay mothball fleet, near Fokino, Primorsky Krai.
 Its berth is around 6 km from the Russian nuclear-powered vessel decommissioning facility at the Chazhma Bay naval yard.
-In northern summer 2014, Admiral Lazarev was painted at "30 судоремонтного завода" (roughly 30th Ship Repair Factory) in the Chazhma Bay drydock to extend preservation time in the reserve fleet.
+In northern summer 2014, Admiral Lazarev was painted at "30 судоремонтный завод" (roughly 30th Ship Repair Factory) in the Chazhma Bay drydock to extend preservation time in the reserve fleet.
 The latest aerial imagery shows the ship located at 42°55'46.0"N 132°25'08.0"E in the Bukhta Abrek.

-In April 2019, Russia decided to scrap and recycle the Admiral Lazarev in 2021.
+In April 2019, Russia decided to scrap and recycle Admiral Lazarev in 2021.
 A contract for ship recycling was signed in February 2021.

-Updated scrapping photos were posted in October 2021.
+Updated scrapping photos were posted in October 2021 and October 2022.